cristiansimion/micro-object-storage/README.md

 This is a micro-service that you can start to post a file to in order to upload it to Digitalocean Object Storage.
 It will return the file name along with a success message if the upload was a success.

+It also includes a mode for local storage of files in /uploads.
+The endpoint for this is `http://localhost:3001/upload-local` and accepts a single file field called `upload`.

 ## Configurations

 You will have to set the environment variables for AWS in order for your application to authenticate properly - as such: